The Missourians

 The Missourians is a 1950 American Western film directed by George Blair and written by Arthur E. Orloff.
 The film stars Monte Hale, Paul Hurst, Roy Barcroft, Lyn Thomas, Howard Negley and Scott Elliott.
-The film was released as a Fawcett Movie Comic#7 on November 25, 1950, by Republic Pictures.
+The film was released on November 25, 1950 by Republic Pictures.

 Plot

+In Dorado, Texas, Steve Kovacs, the younger brother of Nick Kovacs, who rides with a band of outlaws called the Missourians, is constantly suspected of lawbreaking.
+Steve is convinced that the town's animosity is also because of his background as an immigrant.

+Steve's brother and his gang are attracted to Dorado by a large amount of money that the town has saved for a church.